Volleyball Setting Rules

 The setter is the player on the court that normally gets the second touch on the ball.
+Their main goal is to place an accurate pass for one of the hitters to spike.
 Passers aim to get the ball to this player, because they are in charge of getting the ball to the hitters.
 Most often, a setter will play in the back row toward the right side, allowing them to move easily to the front right, while having three available hitters in the front row.
 They are the player on the court who has the strongest skills in placing the ball in the right place for their hitters.
 Setters must be able to communicate with their players and know where specific hitters want the ball to get the best hit.
 Setting most often occurs with the hands rather than typical passing with the arms.

 There are many different ways for the setter to place the ball when they are setting.
 Typically, they use two hands to send the ball, but if they cannot get into a proper position, they can also set with a "platform" which is the typical way players pass or bump the ball.

-When setting with the hands, the setter must be sure to plant their feet on the ground steadily, and facing the target, spread their hands in the shape of the ball above their heads.
+When setting with the hands, the setter must be sure to plant their feet on the ground steadily and spread their hands in the shape of the ball above their heads.
 They must come into contact with the ball with both hands at the same time, or the ball will spin and a double can be called.
-Once the come into contact with the ball, they must push it in their preferred direction both with their arms and with their body.
+Once the setter comes into contact with the ball, they must push it in their preferred direction both with their arms and with their body.
 For longer sets, they must use their legs and torso to push the ball.
 They must also follow through with their hands and the direction of their body to ensure the ball moves in the right direction.

 Setters also have the opportunity to "dump" the ball if they feel they cannot get a good set to a hitter.
 They will pretend they are setting, and then send the ball over the net instead, hoping to trick the other team and catch them off guard.

-Setting occurs as the second touch on the ball.
-Players will pass the ball to the setter and the setter then places the ball for their hitters.
+Setting occurs as the second touch on the ball when the setter is able to reach the initial pass.
+Players will pass the ball to the setter, and the setter then places the ball for their hitters.
 In most rotations, the setter will move so that they are in the front row, and another player will pass for them.
 If the setter passes the first ball, another player, often the libero, will step up and act as the setter.

 The point of a setter is to put the ball in position for hitters to get the best hit possible.
 Setters often have to decide where the best place is to set the ball based on where they are on the court and on which players are hitting the best.
 Often, setters will set to one player over another because they are playing better or they are in an ideal place on the court to line them up to hit the ball.